International Day of Older Persons

 We who are not yet old give thanks for the older people in our lives:

-for grandparents, loved ones, friends and all who generously offer
+for grandparents, loved ones, friends and all who use their wisdom to guide us.

 We who are growing old pray that we may be patient with our ageing limbs

 and difficulties in everyday tasks we once did much more easily.

 We who are not yet old pray for patience and kindness